-Project Title (Technical Report for 2023) Conceptual Framework Category Monitoring Questions Accomplishments a MITT [M1] Sea Turtle Tagging in the Mariana Islands Range Complex (Gaos et al. 2024) Occurrence, Exposure What is the occurrence, habitat use, and population structure of sea turtles in the MITT Study Area?
+Project Title (Technical Report for 2023) Conceptual Framework Category Monitoring Questions Accomplishm МІТТ [M1] Sea Turtle Tagging in the Mariana Islands Range Complex (Gaos et al. 2024) Occurrence, Exposure What is the occurrence, habitat use, and population structure of sea turtles in the MITT Study Area?
 What is the exposure of sea turtles to explosives and/or sonar in the MITT Study Area?
-Final technical report completed (Gaos et al. 2024).
-Surveys around Guam, Saipan, and Tinian resulted in a total of 517 turtles encountered.
-Out of these, 111 were captured and outfitted with satellite tags.
-Green turtles were observed in greater numbers compared to hawksbills by a ratio of approximately 10:1.
-Overwhelming majority (97.5%) of captures were juveniles or sub-adults.
-Overall (95% volume contour) and core (50% volume contour) home ranges were calculated and compared by species, size, and island.
+In 2023: Final technical report completed (Gaos et al. 2024).
+Surveys around Guam, Saipan, and Tinian resulted in a total of 517 to outfitted with satellite tags.
+Green turtles were observed in greater numbers compared to hawkst.
+Overwhelming majority (97.5%) of captures were juveniles or sub-adu Overall (95% volume contour) and core (50% volume contour) home island.
 No significant difference was found.
-The average overall home range for green turtles was 9.88 km2 (SD = 20.8 km2) and core home range was 1.13 km2 (SD = 1.84 km2).
-The average overall home range for hawksbill turtles was 7.96 km2 (SD = 5.85 km2) and core home range was 0.95 km2 (SD = 0.72 km2).
-Vast majority of turtles (92.8%) showed high foraging site fidelity and limited movements.
-Only 8 out of 107 tagged turtles whose tags transmitted data moved out of the home range and traveled between distinct areas on the same island, moved from one island to another, or departed the Mariana Islands.
-Both green and hawksbill turtles spent the majority of their time at depths of 25 m or less.
-Despite this similarity, overall, hawksbill turtles spent more time in deeper waters than green turtles, as well as having longer dive durations.
-[M2/H5] Pacific Islands Comprehensive Stranding Investigations (West et al. 2024a, 2024b, 2024c, 2024d) This project is also a component of HRC [H5].
-What are the temporal and spatial patterns of odontocete strandings in the Hawaiian and Mariana Islands between 2006 and 2022?
+The average overall home range was 1.13 km2 (SD = 1.84 km2).
+The average overall home core home range was 0.95 km2 (SD = 0.72 km2).
+Vast majority of turtles (92.8%) showed high foraging site fidelity and transmitted data moved out of the home range and traveled between another, or departed the Mariana Islands.
+Both green and hawksbill turtles spent the majority of their time at dept turtles spent more time in deeper waters than green turtles, as well as [M2/H5] Pacific Islands Comprehensive Stranding Investigations (West et al. 2024a, 2024b, 2024c, 2024d) This project is also a component of HRC [H5].
+[M3] Pacific Marine Assessment Program for Protected Species (PacMAPPS) Survey Exposure the Hawaiian and Mariana Islands between 2006 and 2022?
 What are the causes of mortality associated with odontocete strandings in the Hawaiian and Mariana Islands between 2006 and 2022?
-In 2023: Reported on the stranding response, necropsy, and cause of death investigations, highlighting a few cases out of the 15 stranding events that occurred during the 2023 CY, including a sperm whale that died of marine debris ingestion, the first case of fatally disseminated toxoplasmosis in a bottlenose dolphin, and a fatal lungworm diagnosis in a spinner dolphin calf (West et al. 2024a).
-A comprehensive analysis of causes of death based on an examination of 250 stranding investigations of 20 cetacean species in the Pacific Islands region between 2006 and 2022 resulted in a morphological diagnosis or multiple diagnoses associated with death in 125 cases (50%).
-Natural disease was observed in 60% of stranded animals and (anthropogenic) trauma was observed in 28% of strandings.
-A peer-reviewed publication is expected in late 2024 (West et al. 2024b).
-Determined that Cuvier's BWs were the most commonly stranded out of five species across the Pacific Islands from 1884-2023, followed by Blainville's BWs.
-A peer-reviewed publication is expected in late 2024 (West et al. 2024c).
-Better understanding of BW circovirus has developed from improved testing techniques and increased testing of archived samples, with identification of four additional cetacean host species for the first time (West et al. 2024d).
-[M3] Pacific Marine Assessment Program for Protected Species (PacMAPPS) Survey (Badger et al. 2024) Occurrence What is the occurrence, density, and population identity of marine mammals in various regions of the Pacific?
-First density estimates of Cuvier's and Blainville's BWs in the Marianas were calculated using recent developments in the statistical treatment of acoustic data collected on drifting recorders in 2021, with several assumptions.
-BWs had a higher estimated density and abundance in the northern strata compared to the southern strata.
-The study area was divided into northern and southern strata demarcated at 15.5°N based on previous observations.
-Blainville's BWs had a higher estimated abundance (15,667) than Cuvier's (6,001).
-Cuvier's BWs were estimated at a density of 8.72 individuals per 1000 km2 in the Northern strata and 4.78 individuals per 1000 km2 in the Southern strata.
-Blainville's BWs were estimated at a density of 28.5 individuals per 1000 km2 in the Northern strata and 4.15 individuals per 1000 km2 in the Southern strata.
+In 2023: Reported on the stranding response, necropsy, and cause of death in events that occurred during the 2023 CY, including a sperm whale that disseminated toxoplasmosis in a bottlenose dolphin, and a fatal lungw A comprehensive analysis of causes of death based on an examination Pacific Islands region between 2006 and 2022 resulted in a morpholo 125 cases (50%).
+Natural disease was observed in 60% of stranded a strandings.
+A peer-reviewed publication is expected in late 2024 (Weither Comparison of the comparison of (Badger et al. 2024) Blainville's BWs had a higher estimated abundance (15,667) than Cu Cuvier's BWs were estimated at a density of 8.72 individuals per 100 the Southern strata.
+Blainville's BWs were estimated at a density of 28.5 individuals per 10 in the Southern strata.